Michigan capital tax Guide

 Michigan Capital Gains Tax Loss Harvesting Strategies for Investors

-Michigan allows you to carry forward unused losses to future years, following federal rules.
-If you have $10,000 in losses and only $6,000 in gains, you can use the remaining $4,000 to offset up to $3,000 of ordinary income, and carry forward $1,000 to next year.
+Tax-loss harvesting works the same way in Michigan as it does federally.
+Capital losses can offset capital gains, reducing your total taxable gain.
+Michigan follows federal procedures and allows you to carry forward any unused losses to future years.
+If you have $10,000 in losses and only $6,000 in gains, you can use the remaining $4,000 to offset $3,000 of ordinary income, and carry $1,000 forward to next year.

 Michigan Capital Gains Tax Payment Deadlines and Filing Requirements